cbonoan/Senior-Project/README.md

   - Find out your IPV4 as you will need it in order to run flask app
   - Command to run web app: python run.py -IPV4 address-

-- Required Python Modules to Install:
+- How to install required modules:

-  - flask
-  - flask_wtf
-  - flask_login
-  - flask_bcrypt
-  - flask_mysqldb
-  - email_validator
-  - flask_sqlalchemy
+  - After cloning the repository, there will be a file called "requirements.txt"
+    - This file contains all the necessary modules for this application
+  - In order to test the application on a development server, you must run the following command
+    - pip install -r requirements.txt

 - File Organization: